Skip to main content

 Robotic Machinery & Automation Injury

 Nearly every production and manufacturing assembly line in the U.S. now has some form of automation.
-The Robotic Industries Association estimates that in 2017 more than 250,000 robots had been installed in American workplaces, many with automated arms that can weld, paint or assemble parts.
+The Robotic Industries Association estimates that more than 250,000 robots have been installed in American workplaces, many with automated arms that can weld, paint or assemble parts.

 Despite the injury risks that may be foreseeable, robotic systems in the workplace are more and more commonplace.
 Automatic machines may include: